-What is the Wright Scholar Program?
+What is the Wright-Scholar Research Asst.
+Program?

 The Wright Scholar Research Assistant program is an Air Force Research Laboratory initiative designed to expose high school juniors and seniors to various disciplines of engineering and science in an effort to further their interest in future STEM career options.
 Wright Scholars are competitively selected to work as full-time, paid interns for 9 weeks during the summer.
 Selected students are assigned to a workplace and mentor to work on a research project for the duration of their internship.
 The GRILL is one of the workplaces where Wright Scholars are assigned to work.
 Wright Scholars that have expressed interest in computer science, engineering, and aerospace often are assigned to The GRILL.